74hc595/LPC54114-Stub/README.md

 ----------------

 The M4 core rapidly toggles GPIO pin `PIO1_10`, and the M0+ simultaneously rapidly toggles pin `PIO1_9`.
-On the LPCXpresso54114 evaluation board, these pins are connected to the green and blue channels (respectively) of an RGB LED.
-When working properly, the RGB LED should appear cyan, and square waves should be visible by putting an oscillope on pins 8 and 5 of connector J9.
+On the [LPCXpresso54114 evaluation board](https://www.nxp.com/support/developer-resources/evaluation-and-development-boards/lpcxpresso-boards/lpcxpresso54114-board:OM13089), these pins are connected to the green and blue channels (respectively) of an RGB LED.
+When working properly, the RGB LED should appear cyan, and square waves should be visible by putting an oscilloscope on pins 8 and 5 of connector J9.

 Unlike the dual-core example programs provided by NXP, which take up tens of kilobytes of flash and require numerous libraries, this example project uses